-There is an established, proven link between good attendance and effective progress.
-Rushey Mead Academy wants to encourage and develop all our students' learning throughout their school career and holiday absence in term time can seriously jeopardise student progress.
-For this reason, students will not be given authorisation to take holiday leave except in exceptional circumstances.
-It is very unlikely that requests for holidays or extended leave will be authorised but if parents want the school to consider such a request they must complete an application for holiday / extended leave form which is available on the school website at least one month before the relevant start date.
-Family work patterns or the financial implications of going on holiday in term time would not meet the criteria of exceptional circumstances.
-Parents will then receive a response informing them of the school's decision.
-If parents/carers still take their son/daughter out of school, then the absence is deemed unauthorised and may incur a Penalty Notice (see above policy relating unauthorised absence).
-In cases where the school is not notified but holidays are taken in term time these will also be recorded as unauthorised and are also likely to incur a Penalty Notice.
+There is an established, proven link, between good attendance and effective progress.
+Rushey Mead Academy aims to encourage and develop all our pupils' learning across their school career by avoiding term time holidays which can seriously jeopardise pupil progress.
+For this reason, pupils will not be given authorisation to take holiday leave except in exceptional circumstances.
+It is very unlikely that requests for holidays or extended leave will be authorised.
+However, if parents wish the school to consider such a request, they must complete leave of absence request form.
+Parents must be aware that family work patterns or the financial implications of going on holiday in term time, do not meet the criteria of exceptional circumstances.
+Following this, parents will receive a response informing them of the school's decision.
+If parents/carers still take their child out of school, then the absence is deemed unauthorised and is likely to incur a Penalty Notice (see above policy relating to unauthorised absence).